cockroachdb/docs/_includes/v22.1/ui/statements-table.md

 {{site.data.alerts.callout_info}}
 To obtain the execution statistics, CockroachDB samples a percentage of the executions.
 If you see `no samples` displayed in the **Contention**, **Max Memory**, or **Network** columns, there are two possibilities:
-- Your statement was executed successfully, but wasn't sampled because there were few executions of the same statement.
+- Your statement executed successfully but wasn't sampled because there were too few executions of the statement.
 - Your statement has failed (the most likely case).
 You can confirm by clicking the statement and viewing the value for **Failed?**.
 {{site.data.alerts.end}}